aalmkainzi/hive/README.md

 # hive
 A container that provides pointer/iterator stability and fast iteration.
 Insertion order is not preserved.

-It's my own implementation of the Matt Bentley's [`plf::colony`](https://github.com/mattreecebentley/plf_colony) data structure in C.
+It's my own implementation of Matt Bentley's [`plf::colony`](https://github.com/mattreecebentley/plf_colony) data structure in C.

 However, There are some differences.